matthiaslang/jackychess/readme.md

 - make evaluation better by considering more aspects
 - more tuning of evaluation parameter and using better tuning data
 - pruning optimization
-- alternative version with nnue?
+- alternative evaluation with nnue?